missionpinball/mpf-docs/sounds/ducking.rst

 *Ducking* is an audio effect that lowers the level of one audio signal based upon the level of another audio signal (one sound "ducks" out of the way of another).
-It is used to allow particular sounds to be heard more clearly when there is other audio happening at the same time.
+It is used to allow particular sounds to be heard more clearly when there is other audio playing at the same time.
 In the context of a pinball machine, a common use of ducking is to lower the volume of the background music while an important callout is played (such as "Extra Ball!") and then return the volume when the callout is finished.
 When done professionally, you should not really be able to notice that the music